oceanprotocol/docs/user-guides/data-farming/how-to-estimate-apy.md

 Active Rewards are a bit more complicated and depend on many factors that are currently hard to predict accurately.
 It is unlikely for the user to get a practical result, which is why we don't offer a tool to estimate Active APY right now.

-You can easily expand the spreadsheet above to support basic, naive calculations for Active Rewards such as defining a constant percent yield per week.
+You can easily expand the spreadsheet above to support a basic, naive calculations for Active Rewards such as adding a fixed-rate.

-Having said this, we do provide a thorough dashboard that provides historical and ongoing summaries of APY, Data Consume Volume, and veOCEAN allocations per-round.
+To help solve this challenge, [we built a dashboard](https://df.oceandao.org/datafarming) that shows historical and ongoing summaries of APY, Data Consume Volume, and veOCEAN allocations per-round.

 <figure><img src="../../.gitbook/assets/rewards/curate-datasets.png" alt=""><figcaption><p>Curate like a Pro.</p></figcaption></figure>

 You can also [learn how rewards are calculated here](../rewards/df-volumedf.md.md#how-rewards-are-calculated) to understand more about what's happening behind the scenes of each Data Farming round.

-Finally, you can [review the implementation inside df-web](https://github.com/oceanprotocol/df-web/blob/main/src/utils/rewards.js) to understand how APYs are calculated at the frontend/UI level.
+Finally, you can [review the implementation inside df-web](https://github.com/oceanprotocol/df-web/blob/main/src/utils/rewards.js) to understand how the APYs on the UI are calculated.